 Street Names, Common Forms and Paraphernalia

 Due to the variety of ingredients and recipes, the forms and colors of meth vary widely.
 This lack of consistent color and form makes it difficult for law enforcement agents to identify.
-The powder form of meth can be almost any color but the most popular colors are white, pink, brown, grey, orange or yellow.
+The powder form of meth can be almost any color, but the most popular colors are white, pink, brown, grey, orange or yellow.
 Meth also comes in pill form and can be almost any color.
 A third form is rock crystals or chunks which are generally an off-white color.
 Liquid meth is being smuggled into the United States, especially the West, Midwest and Southeast, and converted to crystal meth.
 Liquid meth is finished meth that is dissolved in a solvent.
 Once the solvent is evaporated, meth remains.
 Liquid meth can be easily concealed in gas tanks; windshield fluid reservoirs; liquor bottles, laundry, antifreeze and horse shampoo containers; and bottles of flavored water, iced tea and aloe vera herbal supplements.
-Frequently the containers appear to be factory sealed, further hampering identification.67 Meth readily dissolves in beverages so it is possible for the drug to be inadvertently ingested.
-It can be taken vaginally, rectally, orally, optically, smoked, snorted or injected.21,22 The preferred method of abusing meth varies by geographical region and has changed over time.
-Smoking meth is currently the most common way of ingesting the drug.30
+Frequently the containers appear to be factory sealed, further hampering identification.95 Meth readily dissolves in beverages, so it is possible for the drug to be inadvertently ingested.
+It can be taken vaginally, rectally, orally, optically, smoked, snorted or injected.28,29 The preferred method of abusing meth varies by geographical region and has changed over time.30

-According to the 2018 National Drug Threat Assessment (NDTA), seizures of meth mixed with fentanyl and fentanyl-related substances are increasing in the US.
-The potency of these substances and concern that the user may not know that the meth contains these substances increases the occurrence of overdose.69
+According to the 2020 National Drug Threat Assessment (NDTA), seizures of meth mixed with fentanyl and fentanyl-related substances continue to increase in the US.
+The potency of these substances and concern that the user may not know that the meth contains these substances increases the occurrence of overdose.86